Frequently Asked Questions

 - Where should I start to apply for an Off-Campus study program?

-- Where do I find information about taking an ACT, SAT, or COMPASS exam?
+- Where do I find information about taking an ACT, SAT, or ACCUPLACER exam?

-Contact the Office of Academic Advising and Testing regarding the ACT, SAT, or COMPASS exams.
+Contact the Center for Academic Success and Advising (CASA) regarding the ACT, SAT, or ACCUPLACER exams.
 Phone: 467-8463 or e-mail mjchannon(at)nnu.edu.

 - Who can help me with Veteran's benefits?